Access to education

 Cyprus Refugee Council Visit Website

 Children in Pournara do not attend school, regardless of the time they remain in the Centre.
 Prior to 2020, this was not considered an issue, as the majority of persons exited the Centre within 7-10 days.
 However, since 2020, the period of stay is at least two months with no facilitation of any form of education for children.
-At time of publication, there were 270 children in the Centre, out of which 192 were UASC.
+At the end of 2023, there were children in the Centre, out of which 178 were UASC.

 In order to deal with the language barrier in Gymnasium and Lyceums, the Ministry of Education has developed transitional classes (i.e., classes of 14 hours of Greek per week as well as selected other subjects), and short classes (i.e., classes where 5 hours of Greek per week are offered).
-For the school year 2022-2023 the Minister of Education acknowledged that the induction of non-Greek speaking children in the schools needs to be improved and announced a series of additional measures which aim to increase interaction of schools with families of children whose mother language is not Greek, while introducing a more intensive evaluation process of Greek language use and a closer monitoring and reporting on the learning process, progress and learning outcomes.
+For the school year 2022-2023 the Minister of Education acknowledged that the induction of non-Greek speaking children in the schools needs to be improved.
+It announced a series of additional measures which aim to increase the interaction of schools with families of children whose mother language is not Greek, while introducing a more intensive evaluation process of Greek language use and a closer monitoring of the learning process, progress, and learning outcomes.
 The operation of obligatory classes during the summer break for students whose language capacity has not increased according to set targets is also proposed.[4]
 Further monitoring of the implementation of those measures is required.

 In the context of primary education, additional hours of Greek language learning are also arranged at schools where the number of non-Greek speaking children is deemed particularly high.